Skip to main content

 The following penalization schemes are introduced:

-1. Immediate penalization (for penalties that are unambiguous and can be assessed via trustless proofs);
+1. Immediate penalization.
+For penalties that are unambiguous and can be assessed via trustless proofs;

-2. Delayed penalty with challenge period (for cases where false positives may occur or investigation might be needed);
+2. Delayed penalty with challenge period.
+For cases where false positives may occur or investigation might be needed;

 The challenge period for delayed penalties is implemented by separating two roles involved in the application of the penalty.

 The first role is the "reporter".
 Members of this role can initially report a fact that should result in a penalty.
-Bond funds will be locked but not burned or confiscated at this stage.
+Bond tokens will be locked but not burned or confiscated at this stage.
 "Reporters" can also revoke the initial report in case of the challenge resolution in favor of the Node Operator.

 The second role is called "settler".
 Members of this role can finalize (settle) previously reported penalties.